Rick-Phoenix/protoschema/README.md

 let my_msg = my_file.new_message("MyMessage");

+// This is a field that will have the type 'MyMessage'.
+// When this is included in a message that is not located in the same file,
+// the import path to this message will automatically be added to the receiving file. let my_msg_field = msg_field!(my_msg, "my_msg_field");

 message!(
   my_msg,
   // This is an expression like any other, so any IntoIter<Item = ProtoOption> can work